 The Yamaha YAS-207BL has a decent built quality.
 The main part of the frame is made from plastic and doesn’t feel as solid as other higher-end models.
 The bar is also mostly covered by mesh-like fabric that can more easily get dirty and damaged than bars that are made from metal.
 The mesh is sensitive to ripping, but it shouldn’t be a problem for most if you don’t move the bar around too much.
 The top part of the bar is covered by textured plastic that looks like faux leather but doesn't feel quite as nice.

 The Yamaha YAS-207BL has a very good stereo frequency response which results in a neutral and accurate sound profile.
-The low-frequency extension is only decent though, so while it can produce fairly deep thump and rumble it isn't as good as some higher-end soundbars with more bass like the HW-Q90R.
-On the upside, this setup has an accurate audio reproduction in the mid and treble ranges, resulting in great vocals, lead instruments, dialogue and sounds in the treble range (like S and Ts).
-However, some may feel like it is a bit light on bass but you can use their Bass Extension setting or adjust the level of the subwoofer to your liking.
+The low-frequency extension is only decent though, so while it can produce fairly deep thump and rumble it isn't as good as some higher-end soundbars with more bass, like the HW-Q90R.
+On the upside, this setup has an accurate audio reproduction in the mid and treble ranges, resulting in great vocals, lead instruments, dialogue, and sounds in the treble range (like S and Ts).
+Some may feel like it's a bit light on bass, but you can use their Bass Extension setting or adjust the level of the subwoofer to your liking.

 When listening to the YAS-207, the stereo soundstage is decent.
-It is fairly small, about the width of the bar, but very focused.
+It's fairly small, about the width of the bar, but very focused.
 On the upside, it doesn’t sound too diffused, which is good because objects seem to be coming from a more accurate pinpoint location rather than from a general area.
-It sounds more natural than the soundstage of the Bose 500, but less wide.
+It sounds more natural than the soundstage of the Bose Soundbar 500, but less wide.

-The THD performance of the YAS-207 is very good at normal volume (80dB SPL) and results in a clean sound and great fidelity of audio reproduction.
+The YAS-207's THD performance is very good at normal volume (80dB SPL) and results in a clean sound and great fidelity of audio reproduction.
 However, when pushing the bar to its maximum capacities, there's a jump in THD in the bass range, but this won’t be audible to most people when playing real-life content.

 The Yamaha YAS-207BL is a 2.1 soundbar setup that doesn’t have a dedicated center speaker but still has a good overall performance.
 It uses the left and right speakers to create a sound in the center, which will sound more diffused and less clear compared to a discrete center.
 When sending a 5.1 surround sound signal, the YAS-207 will downmix it to 2.1 and will sound as good as how it sounds with a stereo signal, but without an immersive feel.

-The audio reproduction of the YAS-207 when sending a surround content to the soundbar is sub-par.
+The YAS-207's audio reproduction when sending surround content to the soundbar is sub-par.
 Everything is downmixed to a stereo signal since this soundbar is a 2.1 setup.
 It uses the left and right speakers, which won’t do an accurate and clear representation of surround objects.
 This means the result won't be very immersive and the objects are perceived to come from the front instead of the sides or behind you.

 This soundbar setup doesn’t have height channels and doesn’t support Atmos.

-The supported audio formats over ARC of the YAS-207 are decent.
+The YAS-207's supported audio formats over ARC are decent.
 Over their HDMI ARC port, this soundbar supports Dolby Digital and DTS, which most soundbars do.
 This means you’ll receive 5.1 surround sound on almost any content that supports it like streaming platforms and Blu-ray discs.
 Unfortunately, via ARC, you won’t be able to play lossless or object-based formats.